Fleet Air Arm: Current systems

-As of 2024, the Royal Navy operated a number of small UAVs, including the AeroVironment Puma AE and Ebee Vision.
+As of 2024, the Royal Navy operated a number of small Unmanned aerial vehicles (UAV), including the AeroVironment Puma AE and Ebee Vision.
 In 2024, the Navy reported that there were a total of nine qualified Puma teams, six of which were dedicated to supporting the Royal Marines in 40 and 45 Commando.
-As of 2024, a total of 75 Puma AE, 15 Puma LE (long endurance) and 39 AeroVironment Wasp III UAVs were in the U.K. inventory.
+As of 2024, a total of 75 Puma AE, 15 Puma LE (long endurance) and 39 AeroVironment Wasp III UAVs were in the UK inventory.